Detail of infographic |

 Acidic litter from bark around base of tree releases other nutrients from clay, stopping other trees from getting them.

-5.Scare off the bad bugs, share with the good ones
+5.Scare off the bad bugs, share with the

 Acidity, waxes and phenols deter microorganisms which would otherwise rot the kauri, but symbiotic relationship with fungus mycorrhiza helps nutrient uptake, starving competitors.